Mori Kingdom

 Chittorgarh fragmentary inscriptions of the Naigamas, first half of the 6th century CE.

-The Mori Kingdom, was a kingdom that ruled over southwestern Rajasthan and northern Malwa in India.
+The Mori Kingdom, also known as the Later Mauryas, (Note: To distinguish them from the unrelated Maurya Empire.) was a kingdom that ruled over southwestern Rajasthan and northern Malwa in India.
 The kingdom was established in the 7th century, and reigned for a period of about 120 years.
 The Moris controlled the Chittor Fort, and were a powerful military regime in this region before the rise of the Gurjara-Pratihara dynasty.

 History

-The Mori Rajputs are mentioned as one of the thirty-five branches of the Parmar Rajput clan by British scholars.
+The Moris are mentioned as one of the branches of the Parmar Rajput clan by some scholars.
 Chitrangada Mori, a Mori Rajput ruler, laid the foundation of the fort of Chittorgarh (also known as Chittor Fort).

 The Mori people controlled the Chittor Fort and the surrounding region before the Guhila dynasty took control.
 The fort of Chittor became a well-established citadel in the 8th century under the Moris.
 An inscription in the fortress (dated 713 CE) names four Mori Rajput rulers of Chittor.

 Bappa Rawal probably led the Mori campaign against the Arabs, which, among other factors, contributed to his historical prominence.
 Later, he either deposed his overlord, Manuraja of the Chittor (also known as Mana Mori), and became king with the help of the nobles, or he became the king after Manuraja died childless.
 Following Bappa Rawal's rise to power, the Moris were expelled from Chittorgarh.